withcenter/fireflow/etc/readme/flutterflow/en/user.md

 - `followers` is the list of user document references who follow me(the login user).
   Meaning, the login user can add other user reference into the `followers` field in his document.
 Others don't have permission to update the `followers` field in other user's document.
 - `hasPhoto` is set to `true` if the user has the primary profile photo.
 Or false.
+- `isProfileComplete` is set to true when the user completed his profile information.
 - `coverPhotoUrl` is the url of the cover photo of the user.
 - `recentPosts` is the list of the last recent posts that the user created.
 Note that, to create the `recentPosts` field in `posts` collection, you will need to create the `recentPosts` Data Type first.
 - `lastPostCreatedAt` is the time that the user created the last post.
 - `isPremiumUser` is set to `true` if the user is paid for premium service.
+- `referral` is the user document reference who invited me.
+- `referralAcceptedAt` is the time that he user accepted(registered) the invitation.

 ## Register and sign-in